Tsangares/clopen/README.md

 To compile and run the given tests execute

     mvn install

+The main file that needs editing is located at `clopen/src/main/java/com/clopen/Clopen.java`.

 # Dependencies

 This project uses maven, maven must be installed to use the `mvn` command.